We See You

 Why We See You?

-We See You is a musical sign of the present – subtle, open, but determined.
+We See You is a musical statement of the present: open, delicate, and resolute.

 We see you.
 We care.
 Let’s stay awake.